nevalang/neva/README.md

 ## Features 🚀

 - **Dataflow Programming**
-- **Strong Static Typing**
 - **Implicit Parallelism**
 - **Compiles to Machine Code, Go and More**
+- **Garbage Collection**
+- **Strong Static Typing**
 - **Clean C-like Syntax**
-- **Garbage Collection**
 - **...And more!**

-Note: Features are implemented but may have poor developer experience.
-No backward-compatibility guaranteed during development.
+_Note: Features are implemented but may have poor developer experience.
+No backward-compatibility guaranteed at the moment._

 ## Quick Start